Brexit: Health services

 There was a concern that a disorderly Brexit might have compromised patients' access to vital medicines.
-Pharmaceutical organisations working with the Civil Service to keep medicine supplies available in the case of a no-deal Brexit had to sign 26 Non-Disclosure Agreements (NDAs) to prevent them from giving the public information.
+Pharmaceutical organisations working with the Civil Service to keep medicine supplies available in the case of a no-deal Brexit had to sign 26 Non-disclosure agreements (NDAs) to prevent them from giving the public information.
 The figures were given on 21 December 2018 after Rushanara Ali asked a parliamentary question.

+Immigration

+UK net migration before and after the withdrawal from the EU.